 Not only do broken teeth look bad, they are painful, even if a nerve is not exposed.
-You will begin to smile less or put your hand in front of your mouth when you laugh and people will notice.
-Having broken teeth not only affect your physical body, they contribute to your emotional state.
+You may begin to smile less, or put your hand in front of your mouth when you laugh, and people will notice.
+Having broken teeth not only affects your physical body, they contribute to your emotional state as well.

-Eventually, a loose tooth will fall out, but not before it causes a lot of issues in your mouth.
-It is difficult to eat when your mouth hurts and if it is because of an unknown infection, you will need to keep eating to maintain your strength.
+Eventually, a loose tooth will fall out, but not before it causes a lot of additional issues in your mouth.

 See Also: How to Strengthen Your Teeth